higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 sbt "srcGen avro"
 ```

-You could even use `IDL` definitions packaged into artifacts, within your classpath.
+You can even use `IDL` definitions packaged into artifacts within your classpath.
 In that particular situation, you need to setup `srcGenJarNames`, specifying the artifact names (or sbt module names) that will be unzipped/used to extract the `IDL` files.

 `srcGenJarNames ` can be very useful when you want to distribute your `IDL` files without binary code (to prevent binary conflicts in clients).
 In that case, you might want to include some additional settings in the build where your `IDL` files are placed, for instance: